top of page

 • We all love a good story.

 Love and embellish the story, for sure, till it starts affecting life adversely.
-Who can justify riots based on racial prejudice, or the exploitation of certain sectors of the population , in the name of tradition?
-Who can justify turning oneself into a mental wreck, because of an idealistic story running in our head, which did not reach the desired end?
+Who can justify riots based on racial prejudice or the exploitation of certain sectors of the population in the name of tradition?
+Who can justify turning oneself into a mental wreck because of a romantic story running in our head that did not reach the desired end?

 REWRITE THE SCRIPT